LucaMarconato/SpaceHack2022-Xenium/spatialdata.md

 # Installation

-Please clone and do an editable install the ["temp/spacehack2022" branch](https://github.com/scverse/spatialdata/tree/temp/spacehack2022) of the "spatialdata" repo:
+Please clone and do an editable install of the ~~["temp/spacehack2022" branch](https://github.com/scverse/spatialdata/tree/temp/spacehack2022)~~ [main branch](https://github.com/scverse/spatialdata) of the "spatialdata" repo:
 ```bash=
 # Python 3.9 and 3.10 are supported